chemarinconez/100DaysOfJavaScript/README.md

 I use this course as reference: https://www.udemy.com/course/the-complete-javascript-course/

+### Day 21

+I learned about looping Arrays and Objects with the for-of loop and some topics of ES6+ such as Enhanced Object Literals and Optional Chaining (?.).

 ### Day 20

 Learned about Short Circuiting (&& and ||), and about the Nullish Coalescing Operator (??).
 I also learned about the Logical assignment operator and made a Challenge gathering from destructuring until these topics.